adammcarth/jtask/readme.md

 I'd love to here what you plan to use JTask for.
 [Let me know via twitter](https://twitter.com/adammcarth), or email your thoughts and ideas to [adam@adammcarthur.net](mailto:adam@adammcarthur.net).

+**My favourite feedback so far:**

+> "JTask is probably useful."

-To contribute to the project, fork it, send a pull request and I'll review your changes.
+To contribute to the project, fork it (also create a new feature branch if your changes are substantial), send a pull request and I'll review your changes.
 Check out the [enhancement suggestions page](https://github.com/adammcarthur/jtask/issues?labels=enhancement) to see what still needs to be done.

 \- Adam